Top UK firms face tougher climate disclosure rule

 Britain's top listed companies must disclose how climate change affects their business, using globally agreed guidance, or explain to investors why they have not, the Financial Conduct Authority (FCA) proposed on Friday.

-There are 480 premium-listed companies on the London Stock Exchange with a combined capitalisation of 2.3 trillion pounds ($3 trillion), or 60% of total market capitalisation.
 The proposal is that they must make disclosures or explain why they cannot.
+"This is a very significant step from the FCA," Ben Stansfield, an environment lawyer at Gowling, said.
+Activists and investors will take action if climate risks and environmental impacts are not properly described, he said.

 The watchdog also said in a consultation paper it would consider extending the proposed rule to a wider range of listed companies.
-For some of them a binding rule may not be achievable for now as they have further steps to take to make disclosures of the highest standards.
+For some of them, a binding rule may not be achievable yet as they have further steps to take to make disclosures of the highest standards.

 The watchdog proposed on Friday that it would also provide guidance on existing obligations that require issuers to disclose information on climate-related, social and governance (ESG) matters.
 This would be for all companies with listed securities, not just those on the premium segment.

 The FCA said it was also considering how best to enhance climate-related disclosures by the firms it regulates, including asset managers and life insurers, to ensure a coordinated approach.
-A public consultation on the proposal ends in June, with final rules published later in 2020. ($1 = 0.7693 pounds)
+Public consultation on the proposal ends in June, with final rules published later in 2020. ($1 = 0.7693 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)